scullyio/scully/docs/getting-started.md

 ];
 ```

-### Inject the route service
+### Injecting Scully's Route Service

 Scully provides a service for accessing generated routes with ease.

-To use it, open the `home.component.ts` file and add the following code:
+Open the `home.component.ts` file and add the following code:

 ```ts
 import {ScullyRoutesService} from '@scullyio/ng-lib';